25 – Live At Carnegie Hall – Chicago

 # 2 – At Fillmore EastThe Allman Brothers Band

 It was a close call between the top two albums on our 25 Best Classic Rock Live Albums Of All Time list.
-Both of our top 2 picks received almost the same amount of votes with the Who just pulling ahead by a small margin.
-Still, that doesn’t take anything away from this Allman Brothers Classic that has forever been one of the most loved live albums of all time.
+Our top 2 picks received almost the same number of votes, with the Who just pulling ahead by a small margin.
+Still, that doesn’t take anything away from this Allman Brothers Classic, which has forever been one of the most loved live albums ever.

 Record One – Side A